LydiahLaw/Steghub-Devops-Cloud-Engineer/Project-10-Loadbalancing-Solution-with-NGINX(SSL/TLS)/README.md

-# Load Balancer Solution With Nginx and SSL/TLS - Complete README
+# Load Balancer Solution With Nginx and SSL/TLS

 ## Project Overview
 This project demonstrates how to configure Nginx as a load balancer to distribute traffic across multiple web servers and secure the connection using SSL/TLS certificates from Let's Encrypt.